M-i-c-h-a-e-l-W/Multiplayer-Snake/README.md

 **Aim:**<br/>
 - [x] playing a snake which can eat fodder
 - [x] snake should get some more points by eating or hitting other players
-- [ ] player can play against each other on a server with a login (server and login issues)
-- [ ] difference between user and admin
 - [x] it should be possible to comment the site and communicate with a chatbox
-- [x] player choose their name and colour
+- [x] player choose their name and color
+- [ ] adding login
+- [ ] player can play against each other on a server

 **Sources** <br/>
 Snake Icon: <br/>